 Describe your experience with Reproductive Medicine & Infertility Associates.

-Describe Phoebe H. Leonard's approach to eSET (elective single embryo transfer) vs. multiple embryo transfer at Reproductive Medicine & Infertility Associates.
+Describe Phoebe Leonard's approach to eSET (elective single embryo transfer) vs. multiple embryo transfer at Reproductive Medicine & Infertility Associates.

 I didn't want to risk having multiples, so I opted for a single transfer.
 She also recommend a single transfer due to higher risks associated with giving birth to multiples.

 What specific things went wrong at Reproductive Medicine & Infertility Associates?

 - Canceled a cycle due to clinic error